 It is difficult to keep a fleet of devices pristine, with high uptime and changing business needs when volumes are in the thousands.
 Ensuring compliance and reducing software version fragmentation should be a priority for any owner of an MDM.
 Keeping a firm grip on scheduling and leveraging supporting tools will ease the pain.

 BlueFletch has created a streamlined and purpose-built MDM for enterprise rugged Android devices.
 We’ve taken the experience of managing over 300 thousand devices, and included the functionality to deploy software and configs consistently and on-time.
-Please contact firstname.lastname@example.org if you’d like to demo Playbook MDM and our suite of Enterprise Mobility Services.
+Please contact firstname.lastname@example.org if you’d like to demo our suite of tools for Android Device Management: EMS.